• Skip to primary navigation

 Relay 12V1

-When transistor is active it work like a switch for the relay.
+Also, this is important because it allow current to flow between collector and emitter and when transistor is active it work like a switch for the relay.

 Now current can flow through relay coil.

-This current make magnetic field and that close the relay switches from inside and then a big load can turn ON or OFF.
+Then this current make magnetic field and that close the relay switches from inside and then a big load can turn ON or OFF.

-Also we should use one resistor at transistor base which controls how much current goes in.
+Diode give safe path for this reverse voltage to go out and also we should use one resistor at transistor base which controls how much current goes in.

-This all information helps to choose right parts and to be sure relay work properly.
+Lastly, this all information helps to choose right parts and to be sure relay work properly.

 Formula: